Insolvency Counselling Program introduction

-This program was designed for people who are in the process of an insolvency proceeding under the Bankruptcy and Insolvency Act (BIA), but anyone can view the modules.
+This program was designed for people who have filed an insolvency proceeding under the Bankruptcy and Insolvency Act (BIA), but anyone can view the modules.

 If you have filed for bankruptcy or made a consumer proposal under the BIA, it is important to remember that insolvency does not define you!

-There is no shame in taking advantage of the BIA to resolve financial difficulties.
+There is no shame in resolving your serious financial difficulties through an insolvency proceeding.
 Many Canadians are living paycheque to paycheque and over 100,000 people file a bankruptcy or a consumer proposal every year.
 The BIA is designed to promote a fresh start for those going through the insolvency process, and help prevent reoccurrence.

-The Insolvency Counselling Program consists of four online modules.
-These modules will help you prepare for your two in-person sessions with your BIA Insolvency Counsellor (also known as your counsellor).
+The Insolvency Counselling Program consists of four online modules and two in-person counselling sessions.
+These online modules will help you prepare for your two in-person counselling sessions with your BIA Insolvency Counsellor (also known as your counsellor).

-The program is part of the federally regulated insolvency proceedings.
+The Insolvency Counselling Program is part of the federally regulated insolvency process.
 It aims to provide you with the right tools and knowledge to help you move beyond your insolvency.

 The program will help you take control of your money and plan for a more financially secure future!

 This is your opportunity for a fresh start!

 The Insolvency Counselling Program is divided into two stages.
 Each stage has an online component followed by an in-person counselling session.

 Stage 1: budgeting